 In addition, collecting the disability benefits of a person who has died is also considered fraud.
 The SSA should be notified of the death as soon as possible, and any money that was received since the death must be returned.
 While you might be entitled to survivor benefits, these must be applied for in a separate process.

-Work With an Attorney to Avoid Fraud Charges
+Work With Our Social Security Lawyers to Avoid Fraud Charges

 It’s important to understand that just because the government sends you a check, that doesn’t mean you are entitled to keep the money.
 When you work with our disability attorneys to ensure your continued eligibility for benefits, we will make sure you avoid doing anything that could be perceived as fraud.
 If you have questions about your eligibility, contact our office to talk to a member of our Social Security disability team.